ricott/homey-com.volvocars/README.md

 - Car came home
 - Engine started
 - Heater started
-- Batter level changed (only works for PHEVs)
+- Battery level changed (only works for PHEVs)

 ## Conditions
 - Heater is on/off